Don’t Let Scars Hold You Back: Embrace Your Best Skin

 Because the Formula is concentrated - and has a deep penetrating action - only a few drops per application are necessary.

-How quickly can you expect scars or keloids to fade?
+How quickly can you expect results in fading those scars?

 Some additional tips to help